devesh1011/dromeus/README.md

 The verification gate checks the lockfile, dependency direction, production isolation, the single-receiver and transfer-opacity rules, cycle freedom, Ruff, strict Pyright, and pytest.
-The final gate passed with `201 passed, 2 skipped`.
+The latest gate passed with `204 passed, 2 skipped`.
 Those two skipped tests are opt-in real-AXL integration tests.

 To run local real-AXL integration tests, provide a local AXL setup and opt in: